Australian surveys have shown that there's been an increase in young people vaping, but what are the risks involved? Here's what you need to know:

 One teaspoon of liquid nicotine refill is enough to cause permanent damage or even death, particularly in children.

 If you suspect that someone has been poisoned, get medical help immediately.
-You can call the Poisons Information Line 24 hours a day from anywhere in Australia on 13 11 26.
+You can call the Poisons Information Line 24 hours a day from anywhere in Australia on 13 11 26, or reach New Zealand's National Poisons Centre on 0800 POISON (0800 764 766).

-If the person is showing signs of being seriously ill, such as vomiting, loss of consciousness, drowsiness or seizures (fits), call triple zero (000) for an ambulance, or take the person to the closest emergency department.
+If the person is showing signs of being seriously ill, such as vomiting, loss of consciousness, drowsiness or seizures (fits), call an ambulance by dialling triple zero (000) in Australia or 111 in New Zealand, or take the person to the closest emergency department.

 If you have any questions or need extra support, we're here to help you anytime, in any language.
 Simply start a chat with us via the home screen of the Sonder app.